matsaleh13/allok8or/doc/dev-log.md

 ## 2018-11-12

-- Moved TypeNameHelper and tests into their own header/cpp files.
+- Moved TypeNameHelper and tests into their own header/cpp files:
+  - Built and re-ran tests on Windows, all good.
+  - Committed and synced on OSX, and got build errors with clang, becuase I'd forgotten to `#include "type_name_helper.h"` from `allocation_tracker.h`.
+WTF didn't that show up in MSVS?
+  - Fixed and committed again.